junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > Doctor/Cas discuss time flux
 >
-> Dean has River's book (mentioned Dean/Cas sacrifice+Amy/Rory farewell (keep it vague), River's broken wrist, gives specific time location)
+> Dean shows River's book (mentioned Dean/Cas sacrifice+Amy/Rory farewell (keep it vague), River's broken wrist, gives specific time location)
 >
 > Cas fly 4 of them to 1938, too many weeping angels there, everyone in danger, Cas power limited because of all the angel/temporal energy

+unused cute comments:

+about Tardis: Cas: "it says 'Pull to open', why do you push?"

+Doctor uses hammer to "fix" Tardis, Cas: "No wonder she's pissed at you" "You could hear her?"
+"I speak all languages in the universe"

 ## Chap 5 The Roman In The Cellar